 Not Meeting Weight Loss Goals

 Revision surgery may be a solution if you’ve been unable to meet the weight loss goals established before bariatric surgery.
-It could be that converting a LAP-BAND, for example, to a gastric sleeve can help you lose the amount of weight desired.
+It could be that converting a LAP-BAND, for example, to a gastric sleeve or mini gastric bypass can help you lose the amount of weight desired.
 Revision surgery won’t help if you’re not meeting your goals because of a poor diet or lack of exercise.
 Those involve making changes in lifestyle choices.

 Learn More About Revision Surgery